GearJunkie/city-explorer/README.md

 ## Overview

-This app will allow the user to select a location and get information based of their request that will display information about that location, as well as a map to explore the area they chose.
+This app will allow the user to select a location and get information about it, as well as a map to explore the area they selected.
+Another feature of this app will allow the user to get a weather update for the location that they selected.

 ## Architecture